sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/define_test_boundaries.md

 +++
-title = "Defining Test Boundaries" author = "Stijn Dejongh" problem = """
+title = "Clean Test Boundaries" author = "Stijn Dejongh" problem = """
 Badly defined test boundaries can lead to tests that are too broad, too narrow, or too fragile.
 This results in tests that are